flatironinstitute/finufft/README.md

 Please see the [online documentation](http://finufft.readthedocs.io/en/latest/index.html), or its equivalent, the [user manual](finufft-manual.pdf).
-You will also want to see example codes in the directories `examples`, `test`, `fortran`, `matlab`, and `python_tests`.
+You will also want to see example codes in the directories `examples`, `test`, `fortran`, `matlab/test`, and `python/test`.
 If you cannot compile, try our [precompiled binaries](http://users.flatironinstitute.org/~ahb/codes/finufft-binaries).

 If you prefer to read text files, the source to generate the above documentation is in human-readable (mostly .rst) files as follows:

 - `docs/install.rst` : installation and compilation instructions
+- `docs/dirs.rst`    : explanation of directories and files in the package
 - `docs/math.rst`    : mathematical definitions
+- `docs/c.rst`       : usage from C++/C
-- `docs/dirs.rst` : explanation of directories and files in the package
+- `docs/opts.rst`    : details of options settings
-- `docs/usage.rst` : interfaces from C++, C and Fortran, notes on parameters
+- `docs/error.rst`   : error codes from C++/C/Fortran
+- `docs/trouble.rst` : troubleshooting
+- `docs/tut.rst`     : tutorial application examples
+- `docs/fortran.rst` : using the Fortran interface
-- `docs/matlabhelp.raw` : MATLAB/octave interfaces
+- `docs/matlab.rst` and `docs/matlabhelp.raw` : using the MATLAB/octave interface
-- `python/finufftpy/_interfaces.py` : python interface docstrings
+- `docs/python.rst` and `python/*/_interfaces.py` : using the python interface
+- `docs/julia.rst`   : using the Julia interface
-- `docs/related.rst` : packages using FINUFFT
+- `docs/related.rst` : other NUFFT packages
+- `docs/users.rst`   : users of FINUFFT and dependent packages
-- `docs/issues.rst` : known issues and bug reports
+- `docs/ackn.rst`    : authors and acknowledgments
 - `docs/refs.rst`    : journal article references
-- `docs/ackn.rst` : acknowledgments

-If you find FINUFFT useful in your work, please cite this code and our paper:
+If you find FINUFFT useful in your work, please cite this repository and our paper:

 A parallel non-uniform fast Fourier transform library based on an ``exponential of semicircle'' kernel.